platformista/modern-wp/README.md

 ## Mergify

 This service, too, provides a free plan for public repositories.
-Youn can configure it with a number of conditions that, when met, will trigger an automatic merge of your pull requests.
+You can configure it with a number of conditions that, when met, will trigger an automatic merge of your pull requests.

 ## Redis